Practical Machine Learning, AI & Data Science on Azure ML/Server and Azure SQL/Server in R – a 5-day training course presented by Rafal Lukawiecki

 Rafal has more than a decade of real-world machine learning experience.

-As Data Scientist at Project Botticelli Ltd, Rafal focuses on making advanced analytics and artificial intelligence easy and useful for his clients.
+As a Data Scientist at Project Botticelli Ltd, Rafal focuses on making advanced analytics and artificial intelligence easy and useful for his clients.

 He can help you find valuable, meaningful patterns and statistically valid correlations using data mining and machine learning, and he is also known for his work in business intelligence, data protection, enterprise architecture, and solution delivery.